 - 19.5% of children in developing countries live in households that survive on an average of $1.90/day.

 - 3 million children and adolescents are living with HIV.

 - 150 million children under 5 years of age are stunted due to malnutrition.

 - 115 million youth (age 15-24) are illiterate — and most are girls.

 Communities Can Overcome Poverty

-We believe that through community — a community of people who listen to, understand, and sacrifice for one another, a community bound together by the love of Christ, a community with children at its center — we can overcome poverty.
+We believe that through a global community — a community of people who listen to, understand, and sacrifice for one another; a community bound together by the love of Christ; a community with children at its center — we can overcome poverty.
 We are building that community.

 About Our Approach